nilanshnet/WhatToWatch/Backend/README.md

     Purpose: Polls queued events from SQS and sends email notification to users through SES

 ## Data Source
-The data is scraped from the moviedb api by a lambda function triggered by Cloudwatch Event and Loaded into the DynamoDb table.
+The data is scraped from the [moviedb api](https://www.themoviedb.org/documentation/api) by a lambda function triggered using the Cloudwatch Event and then Loaded into the DynamoDb table.
 The following data gets scraped from the api:
 -   Movie and TV Show Details and Release Dates
 -   Trending Movie and TV Shows